zompi2/cppcorosample/README.md

 The Promise structure contains a configuration of the coroutine, which defines how it should behave.
 The absolute minimum that must be defined here are:
 * `get_return_object` - function which constructs the coroutine handle.
 * `initial_suspend` - can return:
-    * `suspend_never` - the function will not be suspended right at the beginning and it will be suspended when the `co_await` or `co_yield` is used.
+    * `suspend_never` - the coroutine will not be suspended right at the beginning and it will be suspended when the `co_await` or `co_yield` is used.
-    * `suspend_always` - the function will be suspended right at the beginning and it must be resumed to even start.
+    * `suspend_always` - the coroutine will be suspended right at the beginning and it must be resumed to even start.
 * `final_suspend` - can return:
-    * `suspend_never` - the function will not be suspended at the end of the function.
-The coroutine will be destroyed right after the function has finished.
+    * `suspend_never` - the coroutine will not be suspended at the end of the coroutine.
+The coroutine will be destroyed right after it's finished.
-    * `suspend_always` - the function will be suspended at the end.
+    * `suspend_always` - the coroutine will be suspended at the end.
 You must call `destroy()` function on the handle manually.
 Only with this setting you can check if the coroutine has finished by using the `done()` function on the handle.
     > Note: `initial_suspend` and `final_suspend` are one of the most important functions here, as they can control when the coroutine can be safely destroyed.
 We will utilize these functions later in more advanced coroutines.
 * `return_void` - this function is called when the `co_return` is used.
 The `co_return` is called by default when the function reaches the end.
     > Note: A Promise can also implement `return_value`.
 How to implement it is described **[here](#co_return-value)**.
 * `unhandled_exception` - used to catch any exception.
 To get more details about the catched extepction use `std::current_exception()` function.

 ## Using the coroutine
-Ok, we have a very simple coroutine defined, but how do we use it?
+We have a very simple coroutine defined, but how do we use it?
 In our example we have a function, which returns our coroutine handle, the `CoroHandle`.
 It uses `co_await` keyword to suspend it's execution.
-In the `main` program we call this function and gets the `handle` to it.
+In the `main` program we call this function and get the `handle` to it.
 Later, we can use the `resume()` function on that handle to resume the suspended coroutine.
 And that's all!

 [Back to index](#index)

 # Awaiters
-Awaiters are the elegant way to define different awaiting logic using the same Handle and Promise, reducing the amount of boilerplate code you need to write.
+Awaiters are an elegant way to define different awaiting logics using the same Handle and Promise, reducing the amount of boilerplate code you need to write.

 The code below implements two different awaiters: `AwaiterA` and `AwaiterB`.
 They can be called when using `co_await` in the same coroutine which returns the same type of Handle.

-> Note: You can notice that in the previous example the Handle was also the Awaiter.
+> Note: You can notice that in the previous example the Handle was also an Awaiter.

-This code with comments is also inside the `Samples` directory here: [02_CoroTasks.cpp](Samples/02_CoroTasksExample.cpp)
+This code with comments is also inside the `Samples` directory here: [02_CoroAwaiters.cpp](Samples/02_CoroAwaiters.cpp)

 ```c++
 #include <iostream>